Rebecca Hall: Film and television

 In the 2016 biographical drama Christine, Hall played Christine Chubbuck, a real-life TV news reporter.
 Her performance was praised by critics.
 In 2017, she portrayed Elizabeth Holloway Marston, a psychologist who inspired the character of Wonder Woman, in Professor Marston and the Wonder Women.
-The same year, Hall joined the cast of A Rainy Day in New York, directed by Woody Allen.
-After re-reading accounts related to allegations of sexual abuse against Woody Allen, Hall in January 2018 donated her salary to Time's Up.
+The same year, Hall joined the cast of A Rainy Day in New York, directed by Allen.
+After re-reading accounts related to allegations of sexual abuse against Allen, Hall, in January 2018, donated her salary to Time's Up.
 She said, "I see not only how complicated this matter is, but that my actions have made another woman feel silenced and dismissed.
 I regret this decision and wouldn't make the same one today."
+However, Hall expressed regret for her apology in 2024, saying "I don’t talk to him any more, but I don’t think that [actors] should be the ones who are doing judge and jury on this."

-In 2018 Hall provided English dubbing for the character Mother in Mirai.
-In 2021 Hall starred in and co-executive produced the well-reviewed horror-thriller The Night House.
-The same year, she appeared in the monster film Godzilla vs. Kong.

-In 2021 she also made her directorial debut with the drama Passing, based on the 1929 American novel of the same name by Nella Larsen.
+In 2018, Hall provided English dubbing for the character Mother in Mirai.
+In 2021, Hall starred in and co-executive produced the well-reviewed horror-thriller The Night House.
+The same year, she appeared in the monster film Godzilla vs. Kong and made her directorial debut with the drama Passing, based on the 1929 American novel of the same name by Nella Larsen.
 Hall wrote the screenplay and co-produced the film, which was largely inspired by her own mixed-race heritage, as well as her African-American ancestors who passed as white.
 Passing premiered at the 2021 Sundance Film Festival and received critical acclaim.
 Its distribution rights were acquired by Netflix for approximately $16 million.

 Hall is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.